Privacy Notice | Suvera Ltd

 What we do

-Suvera Ltd operates a virtual clinic with health professionals that virtually manage patients with long-term conditions, such as hypertension, diabetes, asthma, COPD, depression and anxiety.
+Suvera Ltd operates an Online Clinic with health professionals that remotely manage patients with long-term conditions, such as hypertension, diabetes, asthma, COPD, depression and anxiety.

 Privacy and information governance are essential to the provision of trusted technology services, particularly in healthcare.
 At Suvera, we put this at the heart of what we do, not just because of our legal obligations, but because we, our friends and our families are all patients too.
 We all want to experience high quality healthcare whilst being in control of our data and how it is used.